Skip to main content

 Research Interests

 My work mostly clusters in the long nineteenth century and spans fairly diverse themes.
-I am interested in social and cultural history, the history of education and elites, the Irish relationship with empire, modern literature, and public history.
-Right now I am finishing a monograph about people, power, and the state, as well as a collaborative research project that focuses on the Eastern Caribbean.
-I am Principal Investigator of Seeing Ireland: Art, Culture, and Power in Paris 1922, funded by the Commemorations Unit at DTAGSM, and of RISING, a Creative Ireland Climate Action collaboration between Trinity, Brokentalkers, Dublin Theatre Festival, and Algorithm.
+I am interested in the social and cultural history of Ireland and empire, the history of education and elites, colonial legacies, modern literature, and public history.
+I am Principal Investigator of Seeing Ireland: Art, Culture, and Power in Paris 1922, funded by the Commemorations Unit at DTAGSM, and of RISING, a Creative Ireland Climate Action collaboration between Unit 18 at Trinity, Brokentalkers, Dublin Theatre Festival, and Algorithm.
 I co-direct the Trinity’s Colonial Legacies project with my colleague, Dr Patrick Walsh.
-Recent and forthcoming work appears in Gender & History, Journal of Victorian Culture, Journal of the History of Sexuality, and Radical History Review.
+Recent and forthcoming work appears in Gender & History, Journal of Victorian Culture, Journal of British Studies, and Radical History Review.
 I have held visiting fellowships in the University of São Paulo, Boston College, University of Notre Dame, and in SMU Halifax, Nova Scotia.
 Since 2020 I have served as Deputy Director of Trinity Long Room Hub.

 Publications